-An outgrowth of the Civil War, the gunfighter era also spawned a number of outlaws.
+An outgrowth of the Civil War, the gunfighter era also spawned several outlaws.
 With men who had become accustomed to violence and often having lost their lands or fortunes, being quick with a gun was often an easy transition.

-Billy “The Kid” Allen – A gunfighter in Deadwood, South Dakota and New Mexico that killed several men.
+Billy “The Kid” Allen – A gunfighter in Deadwood, South Dakota, and New Mexico killed several men.

-Robert A. “Clay” Allison (1840-1877) – Allison was said to have killed at least fifteen men, moving between Colorado, New Mexico and Texas.
-He was killed near Pecos, Texas when he was run over by his own wagon on July 1, 1887.
-See full article HERE.
+Robert A. “Clay” Allison (1840-1877) – Allison was said to have killed at least fifteen men, moving between Colorado, New Mexico, and Texas.
+He was killed near Pecos, Texas, when his wagon ran him over on July 1, 1887.

 Perry Altman – A New Mexico gunfighter and half-brother of Oliver Lee.

-Reese Anderson – A cowboy and vigilante, Anderson worked for the Granville Stuart Ranch in Montana during a time when the area was rampant with cattle rustlers and bandits.
-In 1884, Grantville formed a vigilante group, known afterwards as “Stuart’s Stranglers,” and Anderson became its leader.
+Reese Anderson – A cowboy and vigilante, Anderson worked for the Granville Stuart Ranch in Montana when the area was rampant with cattle rustlers and bandits.
+In 1884, Grantville formed a vigilante group, known afterward as “Stuart’s Stranglers,” and Anderson became its leader.
 Within just weeks, Anderson led a group of some two dozen volunteers to track down the many outlaws hiding out in the area between the Musselshell and Judith Rivers.
 In the end, they caught and hanged some 23 men that they caught red-handed with stolen cattle or horses.

-Scott L. Anderson – Gunman and stage guard working in South Dakota, Anderson fended off a number of hold-up attempts.
+Scott L. Anderson – Gunman and stage guard working in South Dakota, Anderson fended off several hold-up attempts.